nooryhussam/MehtagEH/README.md

 - **Pub get fails:** confirm your Flutter/Dart SDK versions match what's declared in `pubspec.yaml`.
 - **Fonts/icons missing after release build:** this is expected — Flutter tree-shakes unused icon glyphs in release mode; functionality is unaffected.

-## Localization

-The app is built Arabic-first with RTL layouts throughout.
-Error messages, dates, and UI strings are localized inline rather than through a separate l10n pipeline.

 ## Status